LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 An updated entity _SHOULD_{:.strong-term} have an [Entity Change Activity](#entity-change-activity) with a _type_{:.term} of _"Update"_{:.term}.

-An updated entity _MUST_{:.strong-term} be implemented as an _Activity_{:.term} following the [Update type definition](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-update)in the [Activity Stream specification][org-w3c-activitystreams].
+An updated entity _MUST_{:.strong-term} be implemented as an _Activity_{:.term} following the [Update type definition](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-update) in the [Activity Stream specification][org-w3c-activitystreams].
 The key points are repeated here with examples specific to Entity Metadata Management.

 EXAMPLE Entity Change Activity for Update